 Invest Korea (IK) is Korea's national investment promotion agency, established as part of the Korea Trade-Investment Promotion Agency (KOTRA) to support the entry and establishment of foreign businesses in Korea.
 To promote inward foreign direct investment (FDI), the Korean government offers various incentives including cash grants and tax breaks.
-In 2015, the government set a goal to increase FDI by 60% to US$30 billion by 2017 from US$19 billion in 2014 through such measures as easing regulations and focusing support on five industry sectors including cosmetics, pharmaceuticals, industrial materials, petroleum products and food processing.

 Moreover, there are two types of Foreign Investment Zones (FIZs) designated for foreign-invested SMEs and large foreign-invested companies respectively.
 Land purchase, rent subsidies and tax incentives are offered in those FIZs.
 Foreign investment on service industries including tourism, logistics and other business services are also encouraged.
 Besides, qualified foreign investment can be exempted from customs duties, VAT, and special excise tax on imported capital goods for the first three years.

 In the past, Korea's trade policy placed heavy emphasis on import control and export growth promotion.
 The Korean government has revised its trade policy to a more neutral stance in recent years, which includes, among other things, forging free trade agreements (FTAs) with other countries.
 Korea has entered into FTAs with over 50 economies including the EU, the US, ASEAN, Singapore and China.
 The Korea-China FTA, implemented in December 2015, has significant implications for both sides, as it aims to eliminate more than 70% and 90% of import tariffs within the next 10 and 20 years respectively.
-Korea’s bilateral trade with China reached US$211 billion in 2016.
-In comparison, bilateral trade with the US and EU in the same year were, respectively, US$110 billion and US$91 billion.
+Korea’s bilateral trade with China reached US$240 billion in 2017.
+In comparison, bilateral trade with the US and EU in the same year were, respectively, US$119 billion and US$111 billion.
 A Closer Economic Partnership Agreement between Korea and India was implemented in 2010.